jeeliz/jeelizFaceFilter/helpers/README.md

 * `HeadControls.js` : cf Head controlled demos ([Head controlled Pacman](https://jeeliz.com/demos/faceFilter/demos/pacman/) for example)
 * `JeelizThreejsHelper.js` : cf [THREE.JS multiple face tracking demo](https://jeeliz.com/demos/faceFilter/demos/threejs/multiCubes/)
 * `JeelizResize.js` : Helper to find the best canvas and webcam resolutions.
 Explained [in the Optimization section of the main README](https://github.com/jeeliz/jeelizFaceFilter#optimization)
+* `JeelizFaceCut.js` : Helper to cut the face in 2D from the video, and processing color correction.
+It is used in the [FaceSwap demo](https://jeeliz.com/demos/faceFilter/demos/faceReplacement/faceSwap/)